Menu Close

 More about us

-• Fathers and babies enjoy music, rhymes, infant massage and smiles.
+This father and baby together enjoy music, rhymes, infant massage and smiles.

-• Infant Massage is a wonderful way to support children with special needs.
+Infant Massage is a wonderful support for families of children with special needs.